 - In a world full of incredible imagery, Harriet points out how important it is to manage your expectations.
 Some East African wildlife documentaries take years to compile and hundreds of hours of footage.
 You will see loads of amazing game, but it is not going to be the quality of an HD flat screen TV.
 Your East African safari will offer so much more, the sights, the smells and the unmistakable excitement of an African game drive.

 - This one is for the ladies.
 The roads on your East Africa safari can be long and bumpy.
 Harriet has never regretted packing a sports bra.
+Check out this safari packing list for more great ideas.

 - Lastly, Rwanda and Kenya are blazing a trail by banning the use or import of any plastic bags.
 This is amazing and an opportunity to really challenge yourself to pack responsibly.
 Packing responsibly in East Africa, is a habit that you can take with you all over the world.